microsoft/fara/README.md

 python webvoyager.py --model_url ../../../../model_checkpoints/fara-7b/ --model_port 5000 --eval_oai_config ../endpoint_configs_gpt4o/dev/ --out_url /data/data/Fara/eval --device_id 0,1 --processes 1 --run_id 1 --max_rounds 100
 ```

+Notes:

+You can also set `--browserbase`, but again you need to export environment variables for the api key and project id.
 Be careful not to overload a single VLLM deployment with more than `--processes 10` or so requests concurrently because of weirdness like https://github.com/vllm-project/vllm/issues/19491